fleschutz/PowerShell/Docs/cd-music.md

-## cd-music.ps1 - Change the working directory to the user's music folder
+## cd-music.ps1 - Sets the working directory to the user's music folder

-cd-music.ps1
+This script changes the working directory to the user's music folder.

 ## Parameters
 ```powershell